EJJ04/ejj_trafficcontrol/README.md

 ### Command

-By default, you can trigger the `OpenTrafficMenu` function using an in-game command.
+By default, you can trigger the `speedzone` function using an in-game command.
 The command is configurable through `Config.TrafficControlCommand.CommandName`.

 - If `Config.UseJob` is set to `true`, only players with the specified job (like police) can use the command.
 - If `Config.UseJob` is set to `false`, any player can use the command without a job check.